peterekepeter/image-to-gradient/README.md

 # image-to-gradient

 This project allows you to easily create CSS gradients from images.
-Currently only vertical gradients are made.
+As of version 1.1.0 a gradient of any angle can be made.

 ![alt tag](example.png)

 ## Usage

-    var module = require('image-to-gradient');
+    var imageToGradient = require('image-to-gradient');
+    var options = {
+        angle:10, // gradient angle in degrees
+        steps:64  // number of steps
+    }

-    module.imageToGradient('testimage.jpg', null, function(err, cssGradient){
+    imageToGradient('testimage.jpg', null, function(err, cssGradient){
         if (err) throw err;
         var html = `
         <html>